Suzuki: History

 Faced with this colossal challenge, Suzuki returned to the production of motor vehicles.
 After the war, the Japanese had a great need for affordable, reliable personal transportation.
-A number of firms began offering "clip-on" gas-powered engines that could be attached to the typical bicycle.
+A number of firms began offering "clip-on" petrol-powered engines that could be attached to the typical bicycle.
 Suzuki's first two-wheeled vehicle was a bicycle fitted with a motor called, the "Power Free."
 Designed to be inexpensive and simple to build and maintain, the 1952 Power Free had a 36 cc, one horsepower, two-stroke engine.
 The new double-sprocket gear system enabled the rider to either pedal with the engine assisting, pedal without engine assist, or simply disconnect the pedals and run on engine power alone.
 The patent office of the new democratic government granted Suzuki a financial subsidy to continue research in motorcycle engineering.

 By 1954, Suzuki was producing 6,000 motorcycles per month and his company had officially changed its name to Suzuki Motor Co., Ltd. Following the success of his first motorcycles, Suzuki created an even more successful automobile: the 1955 Suzuki Suzulight.
 The Suzulight sold with front-wheel drive, four-wheel independent suspension and rack-and-pinion steering, which were not common on cars until three decades later.

+From 1981 to 1982, Suzuki played a prominent role in setting up the first largely foreign owned car company in India, Maruti Suzuki.
+Though originally majority-owned by the Indian government, Suzuki, which initially owned 26%, would obtain more shares of Maruti Suzuki in 2003, and later acquire the majority of the India-based subsidiary in 2007.

 Volkswagen held a 19.9% non-controlling shareholding in Suzuki between 2009 and 2015.
 This situation did not last, as Suzuki accused Volkswagen of not sharing promised technology while Volkswagen objected to a deal where Suzuki purchased diesel engines from Fiat.
 An international arbitration court ordered Volkswagen to sell the stake back to Suzuki.
 Suzuki paid $3.8bn to complete the stock buy-back in September 2015.

+In November 2012, low sales forced Suzuki to closes its branches in the United States.